Finite graphs and configurations of points: A conjecture in matrix analysis

 Given $\mathbf{x} \in C_T(\R^3)$, let $A$ be the Gram matrix of the corresponding $\psi_{e_a}$, for $a = 1, \dots, m$ (with respect to the hermitian inner product $\langle -, \rangle$ on $\C^2$).
 Let $e_a = (v_{i_a}, v_{j_a})$ and $e_b = (v_{i_b}, v_{j_b})$ be two edges (oriented as previously discussed) of $T$.
 We write that

 and

 Both $\sim_1$ and $\sim_2$ are equivalence relations on the set of (properly oriented) edges of $T$.
 Using \eqref{identity}, one may see that

-Hence, we deduce that Conjecture D implies Conjecture C, which in turn implies that Conjecture B is true in the case where $G$ is a tree (assuming Conjecture D). \end{proof}
+Hence, we deduce that Conjecture D implies Conjecture C. \end{proof} It is easy to prove the following proposition, using a reindexing trick. \begin{proposition} If one of the two equivalence relations $\sim_i$ ($i = 1, 2$) is finer than the other, then Conjecture D holds. \end{proposition}

+A star graph is a graph with a root vertex, say $v_1$, and every other vertex, say $v_2, \dots, v_n$ connected to the root $v_1$, and no other edges (see fig. \ref{fig:star_graph}).
 If $\sim_1$ is the discrete equivalence relation and $\sim_2$ is the indiscrete one, then Conjecture D holds in this case, as it amounts to Marcus's permanent inequality (\cite{Mar1963}).
-As a result we have

-\begin{corollary} Conjecture C is true if $T$ is a ``star''-graph, by which we mean that there is a special vertex in $T$ which is joined to any other vertex of $T$ by an edge, and $T$ does not have any additional edges. \end{corollary}
+We have thus proved the following.